 (b) for the second and the third semesters classes run on a four 3-day blocks schedule.

 The fourth semester is devoted to completion of Master Thesis.

-To complete the course and obtain the MSc Degree students are required to successfully attend at least nine courses and four seminars, and to complete a Master Thesis and the Practicum.
+To complete the course and obtain the MSc Degree students are required to successfully attend at least nine courses, two seminars, practicum and research thesis.

 In addition to the teaching, staff of the University of Thessaly, professors from European Universities and distinguished scholars from all over the world are invited to teach.

-The University of Thessaly will award double degree in collaboration with the University of Jyvaskyla, to students who will complete successfully a minimum of 30 ECTS (one semester) at the University of Jyvaskyla, Finland.
+The University of Thessaly will award a double degree supported by Erasmus mobility grant with the collaboration of the University of Leipzig in Germany, to students who will complete successfully a minimum of 30 ECTS (one semester) at the hosting university.

 Applied Practice (Practicum)

-The applied practice takes place under the guidance of an accredited sport psychologist on issues concerning exercise behaviours, health behaviours, sport performance, rehabilitation, and school physical education.
+The applied practice takes place under the guidance of an accredited sport psychologist on issues concerning exercise behaviors, health behaviors, sport performance, rehabilitation, and school physical education.